In 1925, a life-or-death race to deliver desperately needed anti-toxin from Anchorage to Nome, Alaska turned a sled dog named Balto into a hero.

 Balto was a Siberian husky born in 1923 in Nome, Alaska.
 He spent the early part of his life as part of a dog team that transported supplies to miners in the surrounding area.
 Balto was actually considered to be a “scrub dog,” meaning an inferior or slow-working dog.

 On January 21, 1925, several Inuit children in Nome, Alaska were diagnosed with diphtheria, a disease that was still common, widespread, and greatly feared in the 1920’s.
 Caused by bacteria that invades the nose, mouth, and throat, the disease usually develops in the throat and can make it hard to swallow and even cause a patient to suffocate.
 If diphtheria is not properly treated in time, the bacteria then produces a powerful poison that spreads throughout the body and causes serious complications such as heart failure or paralysis.
+Back in that time life was much harder, right now we have a lot of medicines almost everywhere near us, we also have excellent services like the best loans from Stockton Blvd CIC.

 Without anti-toxin to combat it, the highly contagious disease would quickly spread to all of the children in Nome.
 After telegraphs asking for help were sent to Fairbanks, Anchorage, Seward, and Juneau, the only serum in Alaska was found to be at a hospital in Anchorage, nearly 1000 miles away.
 A train would be able to transport the medicine part of the distance to the town of Nenana, but after that, transportation methods were almost non-existent.
 Pack ice prevented delivery to Nome by ship, while frequent blizzard conditions prevented transport by air (in fact, two aircraft that might have been able to make the trip and deliver the medicine had been dismantled and stored for the winter in Fairbanks).
 A way needed to be found — and quickly — to traverse the remaining 674 miles between Nenana and Nome.
 It was finally decided that the fastest and most reliable way to transport the anti-toxin over the remaining distance was by using a relay of dog sled teams.
 It was estimated that the trip could take up to 13 days to complete.